 6Current address: Department of Health Sciences Research, Center for Individualized Medicine, Mayo Clinic, Rochester, MN 55905

-Abstract
+*Corresponding author

+ABSTRACT

-Allele-specific behavior provides insight into the functional effect of the variants in personal genomes.
-However, since many of these allelic variants are rare, aggregation across multiple individuals is necessary to identify broadly applicable “allelic regions” and their association with a particular personal genome.
-Thus, we comprehensively annotate allele-specific binding and expression in 382 individuals by uniformly processing 1,263 ChIP-seq and RNA-seq datasets, developing approaches to reduce the heterogeneity between datasets due to over-dispersion.
-We then identify genomic regions enriched in allelic activity.
-We distribute our results via an online resource (alleledb.gersteinlab.org).
+Large-scale genome sequencing in the 1000 Genomes Project has revealed multitudes of rare single-nucleotide variants.
+Here, we provide insights into the functional effect of the 1000-Genomes variants using allele-specific behavior.
+We comprehensively annotate variants associated with allele-specific binding and expression in 382 individuals from the 1000-Genomes Project by uniformly processing 1,263 ChIP-seq and RNA-seq datasets, developing approaches to reduce the heterogeneity between datasets due to over-dispersion.
+We also identify genomic regions enriched in allelic activity using the allele-specific variants.
+Since many of these allelic variants are rare, aggregation across multiple 1000-Genomes individuals is necessary to identify broadly applicable “allelic regions” and their association with a particular personal genome.
+Our results serve as an allele-specific annotation for the 1000-Genomes catalog of variants and can be accessed as an online resource (alleledb.gersteinlab.org).

-Introduction
+INTRODUCTION

 In recent years, the number of personal genomes has increased dramatically, from single individuals1–3 to large sequencing projects such as the 1000 Genomes Project4, UK10K5 and the Personal Genome Project6.
 These efforts have provided the scientific community with a massive catalog of human genetic variants, most of which are rare.4 Subsequently, a major challenge is to functionally annotate these variants.